 A location that has a population of sufficient size, education, and skills to meet business’ human resource needs is a win-win position for a Start-up.
 The jurisdiction of an entity will have very important and long-lasting consequences on its business.

 Additional Resource: How to Register a Startup In India

-Dealing with a challenging regulatory environment is a drain on resources which an entrepreneur can utilise for growing in his business.
-The Government of India understand this and have gone to great lengths to create a business-friendly regulatory environment as a way of enticing entrepreneurs to move.
+Dealing with a challenging regulatory environment is a drain on resources that an entrepreneur can utilize for growing his business.
+The Government of India understands this and has gone to great lengths to create a business-friendly regulatory environment as a way of enticing entrepreneurs to move.
 Attempts have been made in the creation of business straightforward and ongoing compliance regulations are minimal.